Layover

-In scheduled transportation, a layover (also way station, or connection) is a point where a vehicle stops, with passengers possibly changing vehicles.
+In scheduled transportation, a stopover (also way station, or connection) is a period of time where a vehicle stops, with passengers possibly changing vehicles.
 In public transit, this typically takes a few minutes at a trip terminal.
 For air travel, where layovers are longer, passengers will exit the vehicle and wait in the terminal, often to board another vehicle traveling elsewhere.

-A stopover is a longer form of layover, allowing time to leave the transport system for sightseeing or overnight accommodation.
+A layover is a longer form of stopover, allowing time to leave the transport system for sightseeing or overnight accommodation.
+To lay down and rest at your stopover.

 History

 Historically, a way station was a facility for resting or changing a team of horses drawing a stagecoach.
 Typically a simple meal was available to passengers, who were also able to use restrooms.
 Basic overnight accommodations were sometimes available in remote instances.

 Mass transit

-A layover for mass transit is a scheduled downtime for the vehicle and driver between terminal-to-terminal trips.
+A stopover for mass transit is a scheduled downtime for the vehicle and driver between terminal-to-terminal trips.
 This short period of recovery time built into the schedule is generally used for one or more of the following reasons: recover from delays, provide breaks for the driver, and/or allow time for a driver change.
-While in practice the terms "recovery time" and "layover" define the same block of time in the schedule, technically the recovery time is intended to compensate for the vehicle running behind the schedule (delays may be caused by earlier traffic congestion or excess boarding times), while the layover time is intended for the driver to take a break and is regulated by either the mass transit agency, or the trade union rules.
-With the electrification of bus fleets, transit systems must also consider the need for 'layover charging' stations.
+While in practice the terms "recovery time" and "stopover" define the same block of time in the schedule, technically the recovery time is intended to compensate for the vehicle running behind the schedule (delays may be caused by earlier traffic congestion or excess boarding times), while the layover time is intended for the driver to take a break and is regulated by either the mass transit agency, or the trade union rules.
+With the electrification of bus fleets, transit systems must also consider the need for 'stopover charging' stations.
 Such stations allow an electric bus to partially charge its battery after completion of its route and while the driver is taking a required break.

-In addition to being used at the end of vehicle trip, layovers can be scheduled at timing points during the trip, in which case they are often referred to as loading/unloading time.
+In addition to being used at the end of vehicle trip, stopover can be scheduled at timing points during the trip, in which case they are often referred to as loading/unloading time.
 In this case, they serve as extra time provided for the loading and unloading of passengers, which is most often scheduled at busy stops.
 They also allow time to pass if a service is running early, to prevent arriving at a timing point ahead of schedule.